juliaapolonio/Causeway/README.md

 - An Exposure sample sheet;
 - An Outcome file.

-The code to download and format reference data (in the example is European 1000Genomes) is located in `bin/setup_bfile.sh`.
 Both Exposure and Outcome files should follow the [GCTA-Cojo format](https://yanglab.westlake.edu.cn/software/gcta/#COJO).
 The Exposure file should be separated by one gene per file.
+The reference files should be in [PLINK bfile](https://www.cog-genomics.org/plink/1.9/formats#bed) format.
-Neither the Exposure nor the Outcome files should contain multi-allelic SNPs and the frequency is the Minor Allele Frequency (MAF).
-If the Outcome has a small number os SNPs (less than 2M) it is expected that a substantial amount of the tasks will fail due to lack or small number of matching IVs between the Exposure and Outcome data.
-If the Outcome data has a large number of SNPs (more than 10M) it is still expected that at most 10% of GSMR tasks will fail.
+Neither the Exposure nor the Outcome files should contain multi-allelic SNPs; the frequency (freq) is the Minor Allele Frequency (MAF).
+If the Outcome has a small number of SNPs (less than 2M) it is expected that a substantial amount of the tasks will fail due to lack or small number of matching IVs between the Exposure and Outcome data.
+If the Outcome data has a large number of SNPs (more than 10M) it is still expected that around 10% of GSMR tasks will fail.

 ## Outputs